Kenneth Henderson Jack: Biography

 Kenneth Henderson Jack was born on 12 October 1918 at his grandmother's flat in Coburg Street, North Shields.
-He was the eldest of three sons of John Henderson Jack, mariner, and Emily (née Cozens).
+He was the eldest of three sons of John Henderson Jack, and Emily (née Cozens).
 He attended King Edward's Primary School and then Tynemouth Municipal High School.
 He gained a scholarship place to study chemistry at Armstrong College (later part of the Newcastle Colleges of Durham University).
 Jack graduated with first-class honours in chemistry and came top of his year.
 After a brief spell in teaching – a requirement of his scholarship – he was directed into war work at the Chemical Defence Research Establishment, Sutton Oak, before the Professor of Inorganic and Physical Chemistry, H. L. Riley brought him back to Newcastle in October 1941.

 Riley led a group involved with the Ministry of Supply on armour-plated steel.
 Jack's work in this field came to the notice of Sir Charles Goodeve, the first director of the British Iron and Steel Research Association (BISRA), who appointed him as a Senior Scientific Officer in 1945.
 After a year at Newcastle, Jack moved to Cambridge for three years, to work on crystallography in W H Taylor's group with Peter Hirsch.He worked for a PhD while at Cambridge and was awarded the degree in 1949.
 He then returned to Newcastle as a lecturer in inorganic chemistry, while continuing his work in interstitial alloys.

 In 1951 Jack was invited to give a paper at the Pittsburgh Diffraction Conference.
 While there he helped pay his way by giving lectures at various institutions, one of which was Westinghouse Electric Corporation.
 Over lunch he was told by the research director, Clarence Zener, to send for his wife and children and come to work at Westinghouse.
 On 11 August he and his family arrived in New York on the Mauretania, and Jack started at the 500-strong research facility, in charge of the X-ray lab.
 The facility was upgraded with new equipment, some of which he helped build.
 Although he was offered several jobs in Pittsburgh, Kenneth Jack and his family decided to return to England.
 They sailed from Montreal on the Empress of Scotland on 28 August 1953, bound for Liverpool.